BSHA3/bsha3/README.md

 License
 -------

-Bitcoin Core is released under the terms of the MIT license.
+BSHA3 is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process
 -------------------

+> The following text is directly from Bitcoin Core.

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
 [Tags](https://github.com/bitcoin/bitcoin/tags) are created